 You can read the latest prayer letter here

 Jerry and Stacy have worked in the mission field since 2003.
 They joined YWAM in 2011 after which they set up ‘Love for the Least’ which focuses on least reached areas of the world, work with orphans, widows, refugees and addicts.
 They have worked in Nepal, Turkey, Zanzibar and Western Asia.
-Their current focus is a refugee camp in N Iraq with 1,000,000 refugees from ISIS and the Syrian Civil War.
+Their current focus has been a refugee camp in N Iraq with 1,000,000 refugees from ISIS and the Syrian Civil War.
 The average stay in a UN refugee camp globally is 18 years.
-They are also very involved in the orphanages they set up at 3 sites in E Africa where 400 orphans (from baby to college aged) are cared for.
-Twenty one of the orphans are currently in university.
+They are soon moving to Oman where they will continue their ministry with unreached people groups.
+Their main reason for moving to Oman is to staff the new clandestine training centre there.
+Visas for believers can be obtained upon arrival.

 http://www.lovefortheleast.org/